jenniwritescode/hw_week1_accessbility/README.md

 ```
 ## I made the following updates to the existing code:

+- added reset.css stylesheet-
-- added alt text to images
+added alt text to images
 - fixed anchor links on nav bar
-- added reset.css stylesheet
-- consolidated classes and ids in style.css
+- organized css file in order of elements on page
+- merged some id and class css elements
-- *to do: comment code for readability*
+- added comments to code